Entrax643/Entrax643.github.io/11_ditto.md

 ## Items Settings
 ### Cordial Type
 Set what type of cordial you want to use.
-Auto will can use all cordial depending on what you have and how many GP are miussing.
+Auto will use all cordial depending on what you have and how many GP are miussing.

 ### Cordial Time
 Set what logic you want to use for Cordial usage.